 In the United States, voting for Democratic primary candidate Hillary Clinton over Bernie Sanders—or even criticizing Sanders at all—is routinely met with a barrage of insults along the lines of “why haven’t you killed yourself yet,” despite the fact that Clinton and Sanders agree on most points.
 Even the most seemingly trivial critique you can name—that video games might be a wee bit of a boys’ club—spawned GamerGate, an anti-feminist hate movement so extreme and ruthless that its targets have had SWAT teams summoned to their home under false pretenses.

-If you can’t prove someone wrong on the points they’re discussing, you can throw a fit that prevents anyone from discussing that topic.
 These reprisals for public feminist speech are disproportionate.
 Threats of rape and murder are disproportionate by nature; no one, anywhere, deserves them.
 But it’s worth questioning why people seem to automatically resort to the most extreme forms of violent language available when women do anything, up to and including selling baked goods.
 People don’t react this intensely unless they feel threatened.
 And I’d argue that the problem here is not what women say.
 It’s that they’re saying it in public.

 Society is waking up from centuries of cultural conditioning that tell us that women are supposed to be silent, deferential, centered on the needs of others rather than themselves, and, above all, private.
 In fact, you could argue that the history of feminism is the history of women becoming public.
 In order for the UK to put a “woman of accomplishment” on its bill, women had to have famous accomplishments.
 In order for a US presidential primary to include shrieking rage at a female candidate, women had to gain enough overt political power within the system that one of them could run.
 To have systemic abuse of female sportswriters, women had to get hired by newspapers; to confront the pay gap, we had to get used to the idea of women in the modern workplace.
 And so on.